General

 Completing the Pilot Medical Self Declaration

-The Pilot Medical Self-Declaration is a free service which is available via submitting a self-declaration application on the new CELLMA Medical Records online system (which can be accessed by registering for the CAA Portal).
+The Pilot Medical Self-Declaration is a free service which is available via submitting a self-declaration application on the CELLMA Medical Records online system (which can be accessed by registering for the CAA Portal).
 It is now no longer possible to use an Avoka form for pilot medical self-declarations

 Unfortunately, applications by post or e-mail cannot be accepted.